 Explore highlights of the history and collection of the Barnes Foundation.
 Using the concepts of line, light, color, and space, learn to analyze ensembles and individual works of art.

 This program, for kindergarten to 2nd grade, integrates literacy by identifying storytelling elements in works of art.

 Learn about the qualities of impressionist and post-impressionist art.
 Using color, light, and brushstroke, evaluate the artistic representation of the world in a selection of pieces

 Using color, light, line, and space as well as the ideas of balance, symmetry, and unity, consider how works in ensembles fit together.
 Learn to make comparisons and see connections between art of different cultures, mediums, periods, and styles.

 View and compare landscape paintings in a lesson that focuses on the visual qualities of nature and how artists capture nature in their art.

 Through a close look at images of people, discuss how artists use tools and materials, including color, brushstroke, and composition, to express identity.

-Students in grades 8–12 are permitted to self-tour the collection as well as the special exhibition From Today, Painting Is Dead: Early Photography in Britain and France, on view from February 24 – May 12, 2019.
-Pre-visit materials are available and admission to the special exhibition is included in the ticket price.
+Students in grades 8–12 are permitted to self-tour the collection as well as any special exhibitions.
+Pre-visit materials are available, and admission to special exhibitions is included in the ticket price.
 Admission is $5 per person, including chaperones; free for all Philadelphia School District schools.
 Groups can also choose to add a self-guided experience after their one-hour guided tours.